soodaayush/soodaayush/README.md

 # 💫 About Me:
-👀 I’m interested in building open source projects with other developers<br>📚 I’m currently learning Python<br>💞️ I’m looking to collaborate on any project relating to Frontend, React Native or Python<br>📫 How to reach me: GitHub, Discord, LeetCode
+👀 I’m interested in building open source projects with other developers<br>📚 I’m currently learning C++<br>🧪 I'm currently experimenting with Ben Eater 6502 and 8-bit series<br>💞️ I’m looking to collaborate on any project relating to C++<br>📫 How to reach me: GitHub, LeetCode, LinkedIn, YouTube

 # 💻 Tech Stack: